microsoft/vscode-docs/docs/python/environments.md

 ## Environment variable definitions file

 An environment variable definitions file is a simple text file containing key-value pairs in the form of `environment_variable=value`, with `#` used to mark comments.
-Multi-line values are not supported.
+Multiline values are not supported.

 By default, the Python extension loads a file named `.env` in the current workspace folder, as identified by the default value of the `python.envFile` setting (see [General settings](/docs/python/settings-reference.md#general-settings)).
 You can change the `python.envFile` setting at any time to use a different definitions file.